Innovating Protein Nanotechnologies for Cancer Analysis and Immune Activation

-Bionanotechnology involves manipulating and modifying components of living organisms, to generate tools on the 1-100 nanometre scale with desirable activities.
-Inspired by extraordinary molecular features from the natural world, we are developing new approaches for investigating cellular function and for disease diagnosis.
+Our research involves manipulating and modifying components of living organisms, to generate molecular tools with desirable activities.
+Inspired by extraordinary molecular features from the natural world, we are developing new approaches for controlling cell behaviour, vaccine development, and disease diagnosis.

 Circulating tumour cells and engineering antibody technologies